iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 [Content needed: UV lightbox & promoter strength for weakly green colonies]

-At this stage you will pick (with sterile toothpicks or pipette tips) well isolated individual GFP colonies from the plate and grow them overnight (16 hours max) in LB broth with kanamycin.
+At this stage you will pick (with sterile toothpicks or pipette tips) well isolated individual GFP colonies from the plate and grow them overnight (16-18 hours max) in LB broth with kanamycin.
 Picking four colonies for each assembly is sufficient.

-These overnight cultures will be used on Day 6, to perform minipep plasmid DNA extractions and make glycerol stocks.
+These overnight cultures will be used on Day 6, to perform miniprep plasmid DNA extractions and make glycerol stocks.

 ## Day 6